 BAPCo committee members use many criteria to determine relevant applications to use, including market data.
 Ultimately the BAPCo membership decides which applications will be used.

 SYSmark and MobileMark use real world applications.
 This gives a more realistic view of performance unlike many synthetic benchmarks which only focus on limited aspects of a system.

 BAPCo was founded to foster the creation of meaningful benchmarks in an applications environment.
 BAPCo members receive released products at a cost rate.
 Also, BAPCo members have access to beta pre-releases before outside companies can purchase the released product.
 The BAPCo organization always promotes member companies in its literature, WWW site, and convention (exposure) show booths.

-Companies interested in joining the consortium are required to fill out an application which will be reviewed by BAPCo’s board of directors.
+Companies interested in joining the consortium are required to fill out an Application + BAPCo Membership Agreement which will be reviewed by BAPCo’s Board of Directors.
 Membership dues are payable upon application approval.

 Any organization interested in contributing to the consortium’s goals and purposes while adhering to the consortium’s code of conduct may join.
 Companies interested in becoming part of the consortium should call (408) 988-7654 or send a request via our contact form.

 BAPCo benchmarks are based on software packages commonly found in retail computer software stores.
 Using benchmarks based on business applications enables users to conduct evaluations of systems handling realistic workloads in environments users might often encounter.
 This approach provides users with meaningful data for evaluating systems because the results are relevant to demands they would typically place on systems through day-to-day workloads.